Animal disease surveillance - Avian influenza (bird flu)

 What is avian influenza?

-Avian influenza (AI), also known as bird flu, is a highly contagious viral disease of chickens and turkeys, but many other birds are also susceptible.
-A basic distinction can be made between two groups of avian influenza viruses, the so-called low pathogenic ("less pathogenic") and the highly pathogenic ("very pathogenic") influenza viruses.
-The highly pathogenic avian influenza viruses (e.g. H5N8) can lead to high animal losses in poultry, for example chickens or turkeys.
-Low pathogenic influenza viruses, on the other hand, often cause little or no signs of illness, as these viruses lack the characteristics to cause severe disease.
+Avian influenza, also known as bird flu, is a highly contagious viral disease affecting chickens and turkeys, but many other birds are also susceptible.
+Aviary influenza viruses can basically be divided into two groups: low pathogenic (causing mild illness) and highly pathogenic (causing severe illness) influenza viruses.
+Highly pathogenic aviary influenza viruses (e.g., H5N8) can lead to high animal losses in farm poultry, such as chickens or turkeys.
+Low pathogenic influenza viruses, on the other hand, often cause only minor or no symptoms of disease, as these viruses lack the properties to cause severe illness.
 Only infection with highly pathogenic avian influenza viruses is referred to as avian influenza.

 What else should I know?